Biden Is Catholic. He Also Supports Abortion Rights. Here's What That Could Mean

 "So I think that Biden, from a policy perspective, is going to do things that end up reducing the number of abortions," said Natalia Imperatori-Lee, a progressive Catholic theologian and religious studies professor at Manhattan College in New York.

-Some Catholics who oppose abortion argue for denying communion to Roman Catholic politicians who publicly support abortion rights — an action some priests have taken against Biden and others, including Illinois Sen. Dick Durbin.
+Some Catholics who oppose abortion argue for denying Communion to Roman Catholic politicians who publicly support abortion rights — an action some priests have taken against Biden, Illinois Sen. Dick Durbin and others.

 Mary Hasson, a fellow at the conservative-leaning Ethics and Public Policy Center, said that's a decision best left to the clergy.